Batteries are the heart of material handling equipment.

 5. Stop when finished.
 Overcharging a battery past 100% can overheat batteries and be just as damaging long term as letting a charge drop below a safe level.
 Look for chargers that stop charging appropriately, and be sure to load the proper charging profile for your battery.

 6. Schedule specific times for charging.
 Your equipment may have different use rates, which means the batteries may have different charging requirements, such as daily vs. every three days.
 Document what your equipment requires and then create a schedule to ensure each battery is regularly charged.
 This process will ensure your equipment won’t quit part way through a job, and it’ll save your time and money.

 7. Turn off the charger completely.
 Take a moment to make sure the entire charging process is completed before removing the battery - including shutting off the charger.
 Removing a battery too soon can damage both battery and charger.

-Maintenance is essential
+Maintenance is easy -- and essential

 8. Equalize your battery.
 Every 5-10 charging cycles (based on manufacturer recommendations) your batteries should be equalized.
 Equalizing is a process of deliberately overcharging a battery to remove sulfate crystals that build up on the plates over time.
-Note: this should only be done with a charger equipped with an equalizing setting.
+Note: This should only be done with a charger equipped with an equalizing setting.

 9. Maintain proper fluid levels.
 Make sure there is enough fluid in your batteries to cover the battery plates.
 Refill with distilled water that measures between 5 and 7pH, and is within recommended limits for impurities as impure water can lead to battery damage.

 With a little attention and plan of action, can make maintenance easy -- and extend the life of your battery.